github/site-policy/Policies/github-business-plan-addendum.md

 What are Uptime Service Credits, how can I find out if I have them, and how can I redeem them?
 - If GitHub's quarterly Uptime percentage drops below our 99.95% Uptime guarantee, then Customer is entitled to receive 25 times the amount that was paid for the Outage time that exceeds the quarterly Uptime guarantee ("Uptime Service Credit"), which will be applied against the Customer's next bill.
 Uptime Service Credits are calculated at the end of each quarter, and may only be granted upon request.
 - To find out about GitHub's Uptime percentage, you can request an Uptime report at the end of each quarter.
-- In order to be granted an Uptime Service Credits, either an account Owner or Billing Manager must send in a written request, on Customer's behalf, within 30 days of the end of each quarter.
+- In order to be granted Uptime Service Credits, either an account Owner or Billing Manager must send in a written request, on Customer's behalf, within 30 days of the end of each quarter.
 Uptime Service Credits may not be saved.
 After being granted an Uptime Service Credit, it will be automatically applied to Customer's next bill.
 Written requests should be sent to {{ site.data.variables.contact.contact_support }}.

 **Disclaimer and Limitation of Liability:**
 GitHub's [Status Page](https://status.github.com/) is not connected to this Uptime SLA and is not an accurate representation of GitHub's Uptime for the purposes of calculating Uptime Service Credits.
 Service Credits are limited to 30 days of paid service, per quarter.
 Service Credits are Customer's only remedy for any failure by GitHub to meet any Uptime obligations as identified in this Addendum.